the-api-administration/coding-resources-api/README.md

 ## Usage

-Access our API endpoints to recieve coding resource data in JSON format.
+Access our API endpoints to receive coding resource data in JSON format.

 <p align="right">(<a href="#top">back to top</a>)</p>